About the Interdisciplinary Minor and Concentration

 Watch: Related Video Clips

-By either making use of the elective courses available in their program, or by taking some additional courses, students may obtain an Interdisciplinary Concentration or Minor in Nuclear Sciences and Engineering, in conjunction with a “traditional” degree, majoring in civil, chemical and biological, computer, electrical, financial and risk, or mechanical engineering, or the physical or computational sciences (all are majors currently offered by NYU-Poly).
+By either making use of the elective courses available in their program, or by taking some additional courses, students may obtain an Interdisciplinary Minor or Concentration in Nuclear Sciences and Engineering, in conjunction with a “traditional” degree, majoring in civil, chemical and biological, computer, electrical, financial and risk, or mechanical engineering, or the physical or computational sciences (all are majors currently offered by NYU-Poly).

 The concentration consists of 3 courses to be taken typically during the junior and senior years of study.